 In total, a staggering 2.6 billion tons of food goes uneaten around the world.
 This figure reflects on-farm losses, as well as food loss along the entire fresh grocery supply chain and food waste at retailer and consumer level.
 Approximately 45 percent of all fruits and vegetables grown will never be eaten.2 The high cost of food waste for businesses, the planet and society

 But losing food is not just bad for business.
 It has a human toll, including hunger and malnutrition, while the global population continues to expand exponentially.
 And equally as alarming, food loss leads to environmental destruction.
-Harvested food that is lost in the supply chain contributes eight percent of the world’s greenhouse gas emissions as food decomposes on fields or in landfills.
+Harvested food that is lost in the supply chain contributes 8 to 10 percent of the world’s greenhouse gas emissions as food decomposes on fields or in landfills.
 Overall, food loss is the third largest source of greenhouse gas emissions, behind only the nations of the US and China.

 Along the supply chain, fresh produce can become damaged during transport from farms to distribution centers to retailers.
 To establish the effect of packaging on damage rates, product packaging experts at California Polytechnic State University (Cal Poly) observed the condition of fresh produce arriving in disposable versus reusable packaging at distribution centers and at retail outlets.